Syvven/CSCI-5607/Assignment0/Assignment0/README.md

 C:\Projects> <binary> input_test.txt
 ```
 As for the structure of the input file itself, there are a couple things to note:
+- The input file extension MUST BE .txt
+- The name of the input file will be the name of the output file
+- The output file will have the .ppm extension instead of .txt
 - The first line of the file must be structured as thus:
   - ```imsize <width> <height>```
   - imsize is a keyword and must be written exactly like that